sideeffects/stats_houdini/README.md

 stats_houdini
 =============

-Houdini-specific statistics data collection and reporting system, as an add-on to stats_core

-The stats_houdini package is part of [Houdini Anonymous Usage  Statistics](http://www.sidefx.com/index.php?option=com_content&task=view&id=2686) project.
-With this package installed as an add-on from stats_core you will be able to:
+The stats_houdini package contains the implementation for a Houdini-specific statistics data collection and reporting system.
+This package is part of the [Houdini Anonymous Usage  Statistics](http://www.sidefx.com/index.php?option=com_content&task=view&id=2686) project.
+With this package installed as an add-on of stats_core you will be able to:

 * Create your own server at your facility and make houdini point to it